labyrinthinesecurity/kinglet/README.md

 ## Affinities

-Only two independent affinities are set by default: *aged* and *old*.
+Only affinity is set by default: *old*.
 Feel free to add your own!

 Kinglet will do its best to run containers sharing the same affinity labels on the same nodes.